Ishmael Houston-Jones

-Biography
+Life and career

 Early years

 Charles Houston Jones, born 1951 in Harrisburg, Pennsylvania, was the only child of North Jones and Pauline Jones, née Houston.
 He attended public primary and secondary school there and he attended his first dance class when he was 16 years old and a junior at William Penn High School.
 The Harrisburg Community Theater offered free dance classes to teenagers, and as he was involved in theater in school he went.
 This jazz-based show was his first experience performing dance.
 He enrolled as an English/Drama major at Gannon College, (now Gannon University) in Erie, Pennsylvania in 1969.
 There was no dance program and he only studied there for two years before he "accidentally" dropped out.
 He was traveling the summer after his sophomore year of college with the intention of returning to school in the fall, but he found himself in Israel, and decided to stay there for a year.
 He worked as a pig farmer for nine months at Kibbutz Lahav in the Negev Desert.
 Then he worked for three months on a banana plantation at Kibbutz Adamit in the Galilee on the border with Lebanon.
 Houston-Jones found 1971 to be a propitious time to be in Israel; it was the years between The Six-Day War and The Yom Kippur War and there was a calm atmosphere among the Israelis.
 He had always been fascinated by collective socialist living situations, so the idea of being on a kibbutz intrigued him.
 He had never done any kind of heavy farm work and while there he had to get up at 4 AM: feeding pigs, mating them and working in the slaughterhouse.
 When he moved north to Adamit he worked harvesting bananas, and at the end of most days, he and his comrades would go skinny-dipping in the Mediterranean.
 He would sometimes dance on the beach in the nude.
 Houston-Jones was able to take just one dance class that entire year; the African-American choreographer and dancer Gene Hill Sagan was teaching on a nearby kibbutz.
 It was around this time that he began to use Ishmael as his first name and hyphenated his parents' surnames, though he never legally changed either.